Pamfil Yurkevich

-Yurkevich in 1851–1861 was a professor of philosophy at the Kyiv Theological Academy, also taught at the Academy of the German language, was an assistant inspector of the Academy.
+From 1851 to 1861, Yurkevich was a professor of philosophy at the Kyiv Theological Academy, also taught at the Academy of the German language, was an assistant inspector of the Academy.
 In 1861, he was transferred from Kyiv (now Kyiv, Ukraine) to Moscow and was appointed a professor of philosophy at the University of Moscow though his training previous to this position was mostly from Orthodox theological schools.
 Specifically the Poltava Seminary and the Kyiv Theological Academy.
 Yurkevich was remembered for his critical stance against materialism in specific modern materialism.
 Yurkevich mentored Vladimir Soloviev.

 Career

-Yurkevich was in 1851, appointed the position of instructor in Philosophical Sciences at the Kyiv Theological Academy.
-In 1852 he received his master's degree in philosophy (from 1861 — professor).
-Then in 1857 Yurkevich also began to teach German at the University.
+In 1851, Yurkevich appointed the position of instructor in Philosophical Sciences at the Kyiv Theological Academy.
+In 1852, he received his master's degree in philosophy (from 1861 — professor).
+In 1857, Yurkevich also began to teach German at the University.
 Based on the decision of the Ministry of Education in 1861 Yurkevich was transferred from Kyiv to Moscow and received the rank of full Professor and was invited to the philosophy department at Moscow University.
 Yurkevich also taught pedagogy in the seminary for the Russian military.
 Through 1869—1873 Yurkevich was the Dean of History and Philology Faculty of the Moscow University.